linode/apl-docs/docs/for-ops/how-to/use-catalog.md

 - Teams can create Workloads from the Catalog.

-After APL is installed, the catalog (the `otomi/charts` repo) will contain a set of quick start Helm charts.
-The APL provided Helm charts are not mandatory to use and can be removed or modified to your own liking.
+The Catalog (the `otomi/charts` repo) will contain a set of quick start Helm charts.
+The Helm charts are not mandatory to use and can be removed or modified to your own liking.
 They are only provided to make it easier to get started.

 ## Quick start Helm charts

 The Catalog contains a set of Helm charts that can be used as quick starts.
 The following quick starts are available:

-### k8s-deployment
+### quickstart-k8s-deployment

 The `quickstart-k8s-deployment` Helm chart can be used to create a Kubernetes `Deployment` (to deploy a single image), a `Service` and a `ServiceAccount`.
 Optionally a `HorizontalPodAutoscaler`, a Prometheus `ServiceMonitor` and a `Configmap` can be created.

-### k8s-deployment-otel
+### quickstart-k8s-deployment-otel

 The `quickstart-k8s-deployment-otel` Helm chart can be used to create a Kubernetes `Deployment` (to deploy a single image), a `Service`, a `ServiceAccount`, an `OpenTelemetryCollector` and an `Instrumentation`.
 Optionally a `HorizontalPodAutoscaler`, a Prometheus `ServiceMonitor` and a `Configmap` can be created.

-### k8s-deployments-canary
+### quickstart-k8s-deployments-canary

 The `quickstart-k8s-deployments-canary` Helm chart can be used to create 2 Kubernetes `Deployments` (to deploy 2 versions of an image), a `Service` and a `ServiceAccount`.
 Optionally a `HorizontalPodAutoscaler`, a Prometheus `ServiceMonitor` and a `Configmap` (for each version) can be created.

-### knative-service
+### quickstart-knative-service

 The `quickstart-knative-service` Helm chart can be used to create a Knative `Service` (to deploy a single image), a `Service` and a  `ServiceAccount`.
 Optionally a Prometheus `ServiceMonitor` can be created.

-### APL quick start for creating a PostgreSQL cluster
+### quickstart-postgresql

 The `quickstart-postgresql` Helm chart can be used to create a cloudnativepg PostgreSQL `Cluster`.
 Optionally a Prometheus `PodMonitor` and a `Configmap` (for adding a postgresql dashboard to Grafana) can be created.

-### APL quick start for creating a Redis master-replica cluster
+### quickstart-redis

 The `quickstart-redis` Helm chart can be used to create a Redis master-replica cluster.

 ## Customize the catalog

-The APL provided charts are not mandetory to use and can be removed or modified to your own liking.
+The charts are not mandetory to use and can be removed or modified to your own liking.
 They are only provided to make it easier to get started.
 To manage the catalog, just pull the `otomi/charts` repo, add the Helm charts you would like to make available and push changes.
 A newly added chart will immediately become available in the catalog for Teams to use.

 ## Configure chart access